-The following definitions are taken from Working together to safeguard children HM Government (2018).
-In addition to these definitions, it should be understood that children can also be abused by honour based abuse, forced marriage or female genital mutilation To support the local context, all staff have access to the Hampshire Safeguarding Children Partnership (HSCP) threshold chart posted on the Staffroom Pastoral Care Matters board
+The following definitions are taken from Working together to safeguard children (2021).
+In addition to these definitions, it should be understood that children can also be abused by honour based abuse, forced marriage or female genital mutilation

+To support the local context, all staff have access to the Hampshire Safeguarding Children Partnership (HSCP) threshold chart posted on the Staffroom Pastoral Care Matters board

 Abuse and neglect are forms of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting, by those known to them or, more rarely, by a stranger.
-Abuse can take place wholly on line, or technology may be used to facilitate offline abuse.
-They may be abused by an adult or adults, or another child or children.
+Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults or by another child or children.
 Abuse may take several forms, which are not mutually exclusive: